IbatoLionDev/team-task-ticket-manager-nextjs/src/app/api/user/[id]/README.md

 - `id` (int, required): User ID (as part of the URL)

+**Query Parameters:**

+- Any field name (e.g. `email`, `username`, etc.) — if present, only those fields will be returned for the user.

+**Examples:**

+- `/api/user/1?email&username` returns only the email and username fields for the user with id 1.
+- `/api/user/1` returns all fields for the user with id 1.

 **Response:**

-- 200: User object (with their tasks)
+- 200: User object (with their tasks if requested)
 - 400: Invalid user id
 - 404: User not found